-Thanks to Carrie for another wonderful review.
 Reviews are important to authors because they can boost sales.
 If you’ve read one of my books, please leave a review where you purchased it.
-Alternatively, you can use the contact form here to email me your review, and I’ll be glad to post it here and on my website.
+Alternatively, you can use the contact form here to email me your review, and I’ll be glad to post it here and on my blog.
 Thank you.

 - Click here to Order My Ideal Partner from Amazon in Kindle format.

 - Click here to Order My Ideal Partner in print from Amazon.

 - Click here to Order My Ideal Partner from Smashwords in various eBook formats.